Central Coast (New South Wales): History

 The region has been inhabited for thousands of years by Aboriginal people.
 The local Kuringgai people were the first Aboriginal people to come in contact with British settlers.
 An Aboriginal man from the region named Bungaree became one of the most prominent people of the early settlement of New South Wales.
 He was one of the first Aboriginal people to learn English and befriended the early governors Phillip, King and Macquarie.
 He accompanied explorer Matthew Flinders in circumnavigating Australia.
 Macquarie later declared Bungaree "The King of the Broken Bay Tribes".

 In addition to Kuringgai-speaking people (referred to as the "Pittwater tribes" and "Broken Bay tribes" by early colonists), Awabakal lived around Lake Macquarie, and Darkinyung people lived inland, to the west of the Mooney Mooney Creek.
-The Kuringgai (Guriŋgai), Awaba and Darkinyung languages are related to each other, but are distinct from the Dharrug and Sydney languages that were spoken south of the central coast.
-Post-settlement disease and disruption greatly reduced the numbers of Aboriginal people.
+The Kuringgai (Guriŋgai), Awaba and Darkinyung languages are related to each other, but are distinct from the Dharrug and Sydney languages that were spoken south of the Central Coast.
+Post-settlement disease, disruption and war greatly reduced the numbers of Aboriginal people.

 In 1811, the Governor of New South Wales, Lachlan Macquarie, gave the first land grant in the region to William Nash, a former marine of the First Fleet.
 No further grants were made in the area until 1821.

 Geography

 The region is a network of towns that have been linked in recent years by expanding suburban development.
 The main urban cluster of the region surrounds the northern shore of Brisbane Water and includes the Coast's largest population centre, Gosford, stretching east to the retail centre of Erina.
-Other major commercial "centres" on the Coast are Wyong, Tuggerah, Lakehaven, The Entrance, Terrigal, and Woy Woy.
-Large numbers of people who live in the southern part of the region commute daily to work in Sydney.
-The Central Coast is also a popular tourist destination and a popular area for retirement.
-The Central Coast has significant employment including services, tourism, manufacturing, finance, building, retail and industrial.
-As a result, the cultural identity of the region is distinct from that of the large and diverse metropolis of Sydney as well as from the Hunter region with its mining, heavy industry and port.
+Other major commercial "centres" on the Coast are Wyong, Tuggerah, Lakehaven, The Entrance, Terrigal, Bateau Bay and Woy Woy.

 On 2 December 2005, the Central Coast was officially recognised as a stand-alone region rather than an extension of Greater Sydney or the Hunter Valley.
+The New South Wales government reclassified the area as Regional, rather than its previous status as part of the Greater Sydney metropolitan area.